 Another difficult one to answer: the truth is it all depends on the match between the scent and your skin.
 This is the magic of scent: one person may find a volatile eau de toilette lasts all day whereas someone else may burn off a parfum extrait in minutes.
 You simply have to experiment.
 Be warned however, the nose soon becomes accustomed to a new smell and "cuts out".
 The scent is still there but maddeningly you no longer perceive it yourself.

 How many scents should I try at any one time?

 The most honest answer is one.
-But most people can handle up to three if absolutely necessary.
-After all, your time is limited.
+But most people can handle up to three on their skin if sprayed carefully.

 I can never make up my mind!
 Would it help to shop with a friend?

 We are always delighted to advise couples or even whole families.
 But we would say, do not rely exclusively on another's opinion.
 There is only one person who is going to wear the scent and that is you.
 Every quality perfume will smell different on individual skins.